paulscherrerinstitute/wica-http/EPICS_TESTS.md

 1. Although useful information is given in the CA library README file there is currently no Javadoc for the methods offered by the CA library.
 This means there is no real contract of behaviour and the developer must guess the costs of the various operations (or make tests like I did).
 For example it would be useful to know which operations result in a network round-trip and which do not ?
 Also what thread-safety guarantees does the library offer ?
+And what threads will be used when performing notifications via the asynchronous method interfaces ?
 Since nothing is really tied down the performance and behaviour of the implementation is free to vary hugely from one release to another.
    This makes it difficult for users of the library to operate from a stable base.

 1. Creating contexts is relatively expensive and the performance drops off quite quickly as the number of contexts increases (from < 10ms/context to over 100ms/context).
 With the resources on my machine there was was limit of just